-The staff has reviewed the dose modeling analyses for [identifier/name of decommissioning option] as part of the review of the [licensee name]'s decommissioning plan, using Standard Review Plan 5.3.
+The staff has reviewed the dose modeling analyses for [identifier/name of decommissioning option] as part of the review of the [licensee name]'s decommissioning plan, using the Consolidated NMSS Decommissioning Guidance, Volume 2, Section 5.3 (Restricted Release).

 The staff concludes that the dose modeling completed for [option description] is reasonable and is appropriate for the exposure scenarios under consideration.
 The dose estimates provide reasonable assurance that if the restrictions work as proposed, the dose to the average member of the critical group is not likely to exceed the 0.25-mSv (25-mrem) annual dose limit in 10 CFR 20.1403(b), and if they fail, the dose to the average member of the critical group is not likely to exceed the annual dose limit in 10 CFR 20.1403(e).
 This conclusion is based on the modeling effort performed by the licensee and the independent analyses and review performed by the staff.